Choosing a Right LASIK Surgeon

-Any certifications, licence, or degrees are certainly something to look for in a surgeon.
-If he/she have little or unknown credentials, do not pursue the surgeon.
+Any certifications, licenses, or degrees are certainly something to look for in a surgeon.
+If he/she has little or unknown credentials, do not pursue the surgeon.
 Reputable surgeons will openly offer you information about their credentials, success rate, and safety record in surgical eye procedures.
 Please note that surgical eye procedures completed by non-licensed persons is illegal and could cause serious health risks to your vision and overall health.
 Surgeons who have documentation regarding their medical credentials are key when choosing the right surgeon to complete your LASIK eye surgery.

 Relationship With Your Eye Doctor

 The right surgeon will consult with your eye doctor before they move forward with the LASIK eye surgery.
 This is because the surgeon will want to become more knowledgeable about your previous eye health and your medical history in order to help you achieve the best vision possible.
 The surgeon will take your previous medical files and conduct a new set of eye tests to achieve accuracy and determine the best surgical eye procedure for you.
 When a surgeon contacts your doctor for your medical records, it is a good sign.
 You may also ask your doctor his or her opinion of the surgeon to help you decide on whether the surgeon is right for you.

 Relationship With Patients